PavanRangani/docs/docs/prd/chat/my-chats.md

 ## Rules

 - By default, this page shows the tasks having unread chat or tasks which are pinned
-- This page shows all tasks regardless of login user is in RACI or not
+- This page shows all tasks regardless of login user is in RAI or not
 - Also shows Done tasks in this page when Login user has any unread chat in that Done task.
-  - Case: There is one task where Ajay and Chirag are in the RACI team.
+  - Case: There is one task where Ajay and Chirag are in the RAI team.
 Ajay have added one Chat and before Chirag “Mark as read” that chat, Ajay have moved it to Done.
 So Chirag will still see that task in this page.
 - Allows to filter tasks in this page by various filter criterias.
 See [Filters](#filter)
 - Tasks having Unread Chat notification are highlighted so that user can quickly find such tasks
 - Provides a way to `Mark as Read` for the task with unread chat.